Snowmobile Bylaws

 Note: This is a simplified quick-reference guide, please refer to the laws and bylaws linked above for the actual regulations.

-- Always wear an approved helmet and appropriate winter clothing when operating and/or riding a snowmobile.
+1. Always wear an approved helmet and appropriate winter clothing when operating or riding on a snowmobile.

-- Public liability insurance is required for snowmobiling in many areas.
+2. Public liability insurance is required for snowmobiling in some areas, and recommended for all areas.

-- When operating a snowmobile from a place of residence, the operator should take the most direct route to the nearest place where they may lawfully operate a snowmobile, and snowmobiles should not be operated on roads or highways for other purposes.
+9. When operating a snowmobile the operator should take the most direct route to the nearest place where they may lawfully operate a snowmobile, and snowmobiles should not be operated on roads or highways for other purposes.

 – Always stop before entering onto a highway or roadway